arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/delete_api_shutdown.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-is returned in all cases.
+is returned in all cases, `OK` will be returned in the result buffer on success.

 @endDocuBlock